Generic selectors

 Women's Super League ground map

-Now it is time to take a look at each stadium in a little more detail, looking at the various capacities each ground has.
-While the Emirates Stadium won't be the only home of Arsenal Women this term, it is the side's primary home, which makes it the largest Women's Super League ground in the division.
+Now, it is time to examine each stadium in a little more detail, examining its various capacities.
+While the Emirates Stadium won't be Arsenal Women's only home this term, it is the side's primary home, which makes it the largest Women's Super League ground in the division.

 A full list is as follows: